nunoalves/PM2_Legacy/README.md

 ## Directory Structure
 Tools - A bunch of tools used in the development of the port.
 Some in Python, some in C.
+Assets - Where the original PM2 files need to go.